ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 1.8.1 =
+* Feature - Ability to display multiple widgets on one line by aligning left and right.
+* Tweak - Increase league table row height only when logos are displayed.
+* Fix - Taxonomy selection not displaying in admin after WordPress 4.2 update.
+* Localization - Add nagashitw, jikji96, and edesl to translation team.
+* Localization - Update Czech, German, Finnish, Portuguese, Korean, Italian, and Spanish translations.

 = 1.8 =
 * Feature - Games Behind calculation added to equation builder.